Skip to Main Content

 Assistant Directors

-Experienced 1st and 2nd ADs managing productions across Seoul, Busan, and South Korea's K-content studios.
+Skilled 1st and 2nd ADs managing shoots across Seoul, Busan, and South Korea's K-content studios.

-The assistant director drives the intense pace of Korean production, where shoots maintain a rapid tempo that reflects the country's position as a global entertainment powerhouse.
-From coordinating K-drama shoots at CJ ENM studios to managing international features at Busan Cinema Studios or location work at historic palaces, the 1st AD must match Korean production's legendary speed without sacrificing quality or safety.
+The assistant director drives the intense pace of Korean production, where shoots keep a rapid tempo that reflects the country's position as a global entertainment powerhouse.
+From setting up K-drama shoots at CJ ENM studios to managing global features at Busan Cinema Studios or location work at historic palaces, the 1st AD must match Korean production's legendary speed without sacrificing quality or safety.

-NeedAFixer connects you with Korean ADs who understand the intersection of international production standards and Korean working culture.
-Our network includes professionals experienced at Busan Cinema Studios, Art Service Studios in Paju, and on location across Seoul and Gyeonggi Province, with practical knowledge of KOFIC incentives, Korea Heritage Service protocols for palace filming, and the logistics of Korea's compact but demanding production environment.
+NeedAFixer connects you with Korean ADs who know the intersection of global shoots standards and Korean working culture.
+Our network has pros skilled at Busan Cinema Studios, Art Service Studios in Paju, and on location across Seoul and Gyeonggi Province, with practical knowledge of KOFIC incentives, Korea Heritage Service protocols for palace filming, and the logistics of Korea's compact but demanding production environment.

 ACT 01